schneik80/OpenSCAD_2_F360/README.md

 OpenSCAD_2_F360
 ===============
-Working on a OpenSCAD translator for Autodesk Fusion 360
+Working on a OpenSCAD translator for Autodesk Fusion 360 (in and out)

 TODO:
 * Port a hand to Fusion